Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Conclusion

-The mechanism for time-reversal broken superconductivity via pair-Kondo coupling between non-degenerate pairs and local moments is applicable quite generally beyond UTe$_2$, and is not restricted to triplet pairing.
+The mechanism for $\mathcal{T}$-broken superconductivity via pair-Kondo coupling between non-degenerate pairs and local moments is applicable quite generally beyond UTe$_2$, and is not restricted to triplet pairing.
 In a single-band model, singlet pairs in different irreps do not couple to local moments because the pairing form-factors in \eqref{eq:pairKondokSpace} commute.
 However, in multi-orbital systems, the pairing form-factor can have structure in orbital space that allows even spin-singlet pairs to couple to local moments.
-This allows for a weak first order transition into time-reversal breaking superconducting phase by the mechanism described above.
+This allows for a general scenario of weak first order transition into $\mathcal{T}$-broken superconducting phase by the mechanism described above to be applicable to a potentially wider range of materials.
+Furthermore, our microscopic analysis indicates that systems where itinerant electrons coexist with local moments may be promising for realization of pair-Kondo coupling effects.

+Our results can also be straightforwardly extended to the case where instead of magnetic order other particle-hole order is considered, e.g. a cubic coupling between nematic, $s$ and $d$-wave superconducting orders is allowed by symmetry.
+Other possible combinations allowing for cubic coupling would be uniform superconducting order, charge- or spin- density wave and pair density wave order parameters, that may also have relevance to ${\rm UTe}_2$~\cite{aishwarya2023,gu2023detection,aishwarya2023visualizing}.
+Since unconventional superconductivity in most cases occurs in systems close to other instabilities~\cite{stewart2017unconventional}, our study provides a new possibility of weak first order transitions to occur in these systems.

-\textbf{Acknowledgements:} We are grateful to J\"org Schmalian, Erez Berg, Aline Ramires, Piers Coleman, Priscila Rosa and Mohit Randeria for very useful discussions on this issue.
+\textbf{Acknowledgements:} We are grateful to J\"org Schmalian, Erez Berg, Aline Ramires, Piers Coleman, Priscila Rosa, Mohit Randeria and Daniel Agterberg for very useful discussions on this issue.
+TH was supported by the U.S. National Science Foundation Grant No. DMR-1830707 and by the Alexander von Humboldt Foundation.